-The most common benign skin lesions seen on the face are simple moles.Other common lesions we encounter are skin tags, xanthelasma, and seborrheic keratosis.
+Sometimes we develop unsightly skin lesions in very obvious locations.
+This can create self-consciousness and emotional distress.
+As a result we often desire skin lesion removal.
+The most common benign skin lesions seen on the face and body are simple moles.Other common lesions we encounter are skin tags, xanthelasma, and seborrheic keratosis.

-Will my insurance pay for my skin lesion removal?
+Will my insurance pay for skin lesion removal?

 Not normally.
 These skin lesions are not a threat to your health and are considered cosmetic.
 However, if one can document suspicious changes in the lesion such as color change, change in size, or bleeding, one could possibly have the removal covered by insurance.